Armenia–Japan relations

-The relations between Armenia and Japan, were officially established on 7 September 1992.
+Armenia and Japan officially established bilateral relations on 7 September 1992.

 Armenia's President Robert Kocharyan paid an official visit to Japan in December 2001, holding meetings with Japan's Emperor and Prime Minister.
 He announced that the nation was planning to set up an embassy in Tokyo as soon as possible.

 History

 Due largely to Diana Apcar's effort, Japan was one of the first nations to recognize the Armenian republic as an independent nation on July 22, 1920.

 Apcar was appointed Honorary Consul to Japan, in a letter by Hamo Ohanjanian, Foreign Minister of the First Republic of Armenia, “for defending the interests of the newly-born Fatherland, and mitigating the conditions of our compatriots…”.

 The relations between Armenia and Japan were officially reestablished on 7 September 1992.
 Prior to this, relations were through the Soviet Union.

 Originally, Armenia was represented at Japan's Beijing embassy, and Japan was represented at Armenia's Moscow embassy.
 The Armenian embassy in Tokyo was opened on 13 July 2010, and the Japanese embassy in Yerevan was built on 1 January 2015.
 Armenia initially did not have an ambassador to Japan, until May 2012, when Grant Pogosyan was appointed as the Armenian ambassador.

 On 29 June 2017, it was announced by the Japanese Vice-Minister for Foreign Affairs Motome Takisawa that visa requirements for Armenian nationals will be relaxed, beginning on 1 September 2017, and on 31 August 2017, Armenia lifted visa requirements for Japanese citizens.